FeatheredHwang/zettel-join/README.md

 ---

-This addon is keen to Join/Import your Zettlekasten (or just a dozen of MD files as it be) into Anki Notes.
+This addon is keen to Join/Import your ZettelKästen  (or just a dozen of MD files as it be) into Anki Notes.

 [Link to add-on](https://ankiweb.net/shared/info/822767335)